hms-immunology/intro-R-workshop/class-materials/data-manipulation.md

 ---
-title: Data Manipulation
+title: Data Manipulation with dplyr and tidyr
 layout: default
-nav_order: 6
+nav_order: 9
 ---

 # Data Manipulation with dplyr and tidyr